wix-playground/dapperdox/README.md

 multiple OpenAPI specifications, each is given its own section within Swaggerly, allowing you to provide guides and overlay documentation appropriate to an OpenAPI specification.

+See [Controlling method names](#controlling-method-names) for a discussion on what an *operation* name is, and how it differs from an HTTP method name.

 - `assets/`
     - `static/`
         - `css/` - Local stylesheets